AdobeDocs/livefyre.en/help/implementation/c-app-customizations/c-device-and-browser-support.md

 ---
 description: A list of browsers and devices supported by the Livefyre App suite.
-seo-description: A list of browsers and devices supported by the Livefyre App suite.
-seo-title: Device and Browser Support
 title: Device and Browser Support
-uuid: 338f78b2-051d-4831-a0b9-e987f92660ce
 exl-id: 75e424a2-9ef5-4a49-8d0d-7c4bcb865f7b
 ---
 # Device and Browser Support{#device-and-browser-support}